-Everyi.com's Ultimate iLookup feature and the EveryMac app -- available for iOS 5 or later and Android -- also can identify these iPhone models by EMC number, order number (referred to as "Model" in software), and the last three characters of their serial numbers as well.
+Everyi.com's Ultimate iLookup feature and the EveryMac app -- available for iOS 5 or later and Android -- also can identify these iPhone models by EMC Number, Order Number (referred to as "Model" in software), and the last three characters of their Serial Numbers as well.

 The most substantial differences are internal -- the iPhone 3G adds support for faster 3G networks -- usually twice as fast as the EDGE standard supported by the original -- as well as GPS hardware that is capable of pinpointing a user's current location, automatically geotagging photographs taken with the internal camera, and providing the location of the user to third-party applications.

 Both models include support for Wi-Fi and Bluetooth 2.0 (2.0 for the original and 2.0+EDR for the 3G).
 The original iPhone offers 4, 8, or 16 GB of storage, and the iPhone 3G offers 8 or 16 GB of storage (the white model is only available with 16 GB).